scenerystack/community/docs/reference/api/scenery-phet/KeyID.md

 # KeyID

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery-phet/blob/main/js/keypad/KeyID.ts](https://github.com/phetsims/scenery-phet/blob/main/js/keypad/KeyID.ts) for the most up-to-date information.

 ## Overview

 An enum that defines the keys supported by the common-code keypad.
 If a new type of key is needed, it must be added